 Word Clock Out Outputs 1x sample rate Word Clock information, or 256x Slave Clock, to provide clock to Legacy peripherals and Word clock-capable devices.
-This port is configured from the front panel (Base Clock), or using SYNC I/O Setup (Word Clock Out).
+This port is configured using the SYNC I/O Setup software utility on Windows (Word Clock Out), or the controls on the front panel of the SYNC I/O.

-9-pin Out 1 and 2
+9-Pin Out 1 and 2

 For Digidesign MachineControl-enabled systems, these two ports connect directly to external 9-pin transport devices.
-See the MachineControl Guide for more information.